learn-co-curriculum/hs-mario-stretch-lab/README.md

 (The height and the width of the half-pyramids pictured above are 4 with a gap of size 2 separating them.)

+You will obviously want to call your method later in your code, and run the file using `ruby pyramid.rb` to make sure it worked.

+When you're ready for Part II, comment out your method call (but leave your definition the same).

 ### Part II: User Specified Height

 Add a new feature to your program that asks a user how tall they would like to make the pyramid.
-This should be a non-negative integer no greater than 23 (this is the tallest that a pyramid can be in Mario land).
+Assume the argument passed during invocation is a non-negative integer no greater than 23 (this is the tallest that a pyramid can be in Mario land).
+This should be a **new** method definition.

 ### Part III: Chained pyramids

-Modify your code to prompt the user for the number of pyramids they want.
+Make a third method that will prompt the user for both the height of the pyramid AND the number of pyramids they want.
 Using this number, stack the pyramids on top of each other in a chain.
 This would be an example of a pyramid with height of 4 and chain length of 3:
 ```
    #  #
   ##  ##